Alexgoon/ason/README.md

 }
 ```

+> [!Note]
-> **Note:** You don’t need to call `AttachChildOperator` for the root operator.
-> It’s automatically attached when you pass an object to the constructor.
+> You don’t need to call `AttachChildOperator` for the root operator.
+It’s automatically attached when you pass an object to the constructor.

 ### Operator relationships

 Each operator contains APIs related to a specific **view**, **module**, or **service**.
 A parent operator can create child operators using the `OperatorBase.GetViewOperator` method.
 ![ASON Operators](images/operators.jpg)

+> [!Note]
-> **Important:** Always use `GetViewOperator` to create child operators — never instantiate them directly.
+> Always use `GetViewOperator` to create child operators — never instantiate them directly.

 You must pass a navigation function to `GetViewOperator` so that the operator knows how to navigate or open a view when called.